CheeseLad/CheeseLad/README.md

 ## Welcome

 Hi there!
-My name is CheeseLad and I am a computer science student who is passionate about all things coding and technology!
+My name is Jake Farrell (CheeseLad) and I am a computer science student who is passionate about all things coding and technology!

 ## Current Experience
 - Computer Science @ <a href="https://dcu.ie">DCU</a> - Dublin City University